 Practice social distancing

 We should minimise close contact with others to slow down transmission.
 The Ministry of Health has said that it is best to maintain at least 1-metre distance between yourself and others — especially those with symptoms.
 If not possible, at least turn your head the other way.

 The virus may linger on surfaces such as the handrail and lift buttons for days.
 It is good to minimise contact with these surfaces and use hand sanitiser if you touch it.
 When you can get access to soap and clean water, wash your hands for at least 20 seconds.

 Another vital method to stay safe from the coronavirus is by not touching your face because the mucus membranes on your eyes, nose, and mouth are easy entry-ways.

 Cover your mouth and nose with a tissue (or your elbow when it is not available) when coughing and dispose of it as soon as you can.

-The recommended action for symptomatic individuals is to be in isolation.
-If you need to go out to get medical help, put on a face mask to help curb the spread of germs.
+If you need to go out, put on a face mask to help curb the spread of the virus.
 This step should always be accompanied by a good coughing etiquette and hand hygiene.